MohammadaminAlbooyeh/calorie_tracker_app/README.md

 - Food names are case-insensitive.
 - Most food calories are per 100g, but fruits are per piece (see `foods_db.py`).
-- The frontend food list and chart are local; for full integration, connect frontend to backend endpoints
+- The frontend food list and chart are local; for full integration, connect frontend to backend endpoints.

 ---